 Encourages in-depth coverage of topics of pressing concern to the United States and Japan through individual short-term policy-related projects

-Allows graduate students of international affairs to enhance their understanding of Japan and US-Japan relations through a 10-day study trip
+Allows graduate students of international affairs to enhance their understanding of Japan and US-Japan relations through a 10-day study trip in August

 Supports the "Next Generation" of Japan specialists based in the US over a two-year period through a series of workshops, a retreat, and a study tour to Japan

 Bilateral exchange program to strengthens ties between Japanese-American leaders and their counterparts in Japan through a week-long stay in Japan